 Lindsey Block, Head of Partnerships and Capacity Building, Primark

 Zahid Torres-Rahman, Founder and CEO, Business Fights Poverty (moderator)

 Hosted with UN Women

 An opportunity to hear the voices of women entrepreneurs and learn about how you can get involved in a UN Women initiative to support gender equality and women’s empowerment in Europe and Central Asia.
+Join in order to:

-Moderated by Blerta Cela, Deputy Regional Director, Europe and Central Asia, UN Women
+Blerta Cela, Deputy Regional Director, Europe and Central Asia, UN Women

 3.30 - 4.30 PM GMT